Olivia Laing

 Olivia Laing (born 14 April 1977) is a British writer, novelist and cultural critic.
-She is the author of four works of non-fiction, To the River, The Trip to Echo Spring, The Lonely City, and Everybody, as well as an essay collection, Funny Weather, and a novel, Crudo.
-In 2018, she was awarded the Windham-Campbell Literature Prize for non-fiction and in 2019, the 100th James Tait Black Memorial Prize for Crudo.
-In 2019 she became an elected Fellow of the Royal Society of Literature.
+They are the author of five works of non-fiction—To the River, The Trip to Echo Spring, The Lonely City, Everybody, and The Garden Against Time—as well as an essay collection, Funny Weather, and two novels, Crudo and The Silver Book.
+In 2018, they were awarded the Windham-Campbell Literature Prize for non-fiction and in 2019, the 100th James Tait Black Memorial Prize for Crudo.
+In 2019 they became an elected Fellow of the Royal Society of Literature.

 Early life and education

-Olivia Laing grew up in Chalfont St. Peter, Buckinghamshire.
-She enrolled at Sussex University to study English, but dropped out to live on a road protest in Dorset.
-At the age of 20, she spent three months living alone on an abandoned farm near Brighton, an experience she has described as being formative.
-In her twenties, Laing trained as a medical herbalist.
+Olivia Laing grew up in Chalfont St Peter, Buckinghamshire.
+They enrolled at Sussex University to study English, but dropped out to live on a road protest in Dorset.
+At the age of 20, they spent three months living alone on an abandoned farm near Brighton, an experience they have described as being formative.
+In their twenties, Laing trained as a medical herbalist.